kubefun/k8s-resource-client/README.md

 ## Namespaces

-Namespaces are treated as a special resource and can have their mode set to `auto` (default) or `explicit`.
+Namespaces are treated as a special resource and can have their mode set to `auto` (default) or `explicit` indpendently of the mode set for other resources.

 ## Modes of Operation